Trees in Hiroshima

 60 Ring-Cupped Oak

-60. Ring-Cupped Oak (Quercus Glauca) 1-5-39 Honkawacho, Naka-ku, Hiroshima-shi
+60. Ring-Cupped Oak (Quercus glauca) 1-5-39 Honkawacho, Naka-ku, Hiroshima-shi

 1-5-39 Honkawacho, Naka-ku, Hiroshima-shi

-Specie(s): Quercus Glauca
+Specie(s): Quercus glauca

 Distance from the hypocenter: 2180m